EnderGamerXPnew/god-modpack/README.md

 -securitycraft block/security camera PARTIALSOFTLOCK (the camera only react to is default key control even if the mod try to make you otherwise)

+-computeur craft computeur and turtel cannot be converted into entity by achimed ships you risk your gpu on by attemp to do it